innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 <!-- #endregion -->

 <!-- #region tags=["alert-danger"] -->
-The `@...` statements are known as Python *decorators*; but that's all you need to know in case you want to look them up them further (further investigation is definitely *not required* and *not expected* of you for the purposes of this module).
-Just regard it as "syntactic sugar" intended to make the rule a but more readable than it might otherwise have to be.
+The `@...` statements are known as Python *decorators*; but that’s all you need to know in case you want to look them up them further (further investigation is definitely *not required* and *not expected* of you for the purposes of this module).
+Just regard it as ‘syntactic sugar’ intended to make the rule a bit more readable than it might otherwise be.
 So go with the flow and just try to read the rules as some sort of structured pattern you can recognise as performing some sort of magic...
 <!-- #endregion -->

 <!-- #region -->